Kopani, Donetsk Raion, Donetsk Oblast: 21st century

-On August 24, 2014, a unit of the Armed Forces of Ukraine fell into an ambush.
+On August 24, a unit of the Armed Forces of Ukraine fell into an ambush in the town.
 Defending against the ambush, police officer Yuri Smirnov opened fire, attempting to cover his unit as it regrouped.
 Twice the opposing forces overcame the column unit, yet the Ukrainian soldiers continued fighting, deterring enemy attacks until they were successfully repulsed.
 After the battle, Ukraine comrades recovered the body of Yuri Smirnov.
+The town eventually fell under control of the Donetsk People's Republic, a breakaway state widely described as a puppet state of Russia.